nicolaspiconriwi/Ritchie---nodeJS/03 - week-2/day-2/worskshop/NodeJS_Logistics_Management_Workshop.md

 5. Handle errors and secure the RESTful API with middleware.
 6. Understanding status codes and response bodies.
 7. Differentiate between development and production dependencies.
+8. Design relational model for the required entities.

 ## Project Description